janik6n/jetzt/README.md

 These will be listed in `requirements-dev.txt`.

 A metadata file `jetzt_metadata.json` is maintained, and this will be used to manage the project metadata, including installed dependencies.
+This should be committed to git along with the rest of the project files.

 #### Python - [Blank]